awsdocs/amazon-efs-user-guide/doc_source/mounting-fs.md

 `hard`
 `timeo=600`
 `retrans=2`
+`noresvport`

 To use the `mount` command, the following must be true:
-+ The connecting EC2 instance must be in a VPC and must be configured to use the DNS server provided by Amazon\.
++ The connecting EC2 instance must be in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
+It also must be configured to use the DNS server provided by Amazon\.
 For information about the Amazon DNS server, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + The VPC of the connecting EC2 instance must have DNS hostnames enabled\.
 For more information, see [Viewing DNS Hostnames for Your EC2 Instance](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-viewing) in the *Amazon VPC User Guide*\.

 **Note**